nichoth/buying-things/README.md

 You can sell products on Jamstack sites using Stripe Checkout to process payments and Netlify Functions to securely create Checkout sessions.

-This example uses no statix site generator like 11ty.
+This example does not use a static site generator like 11ty.

 -------------------

 Use the netlify cli.
 It allows us to run Netlify Functions locally.
 `npm i -D netlify-cli`.
 This exposes the `ntl` command: `npx ntl dev`.
 The file `netlify.toml` tells the CLI where the files are.